reflectoring/reflectoring.github.io/_posts/2020-02-13-spring-boot-application-events-explained.md

 }
 ```

+The transaction module implements an `EventListenerFactory` that looks for the new `@TransactionalEventListener` annotation.
+So when we annotate our method with `@TransactionalEventListener`, we get an extended event listener that is aware of the transaction:

 The `UserRemovedListener` will only be invoked when the current transaction completes.

 We can bind the listener to the following phases of transaction:

-*`AFTER_COMMIT`: Fire the event after the commit has completed successfully.
-*`AFTER_COMPLETION`: Fire the event after the transaction has completed.
-*`AFTER_ROLLBACK`: Fire the event if the transaction has rolled back.
-*`BEFORE_COMMIT`: Fire the event before transaction commit.
+- `AFTER_COMMIT`: Event will be fired when the transaction gets committed successfully.
+Can perform further operation once the main transaction commit gets complete.
+- `AFTER_COMPLETION`: Event will be fired when trasaction commit or get a successful rollback.
+Can perform cleanup after transaction completion.
+- `AFTER_ROLLBACK`: Event will be fired after trasaction has rolled back.
+- `BEFORE_COMMIT`: Event will be fired before trasaction commit.
+Can flush trasactional O/R mapping sessions to database.

 ## Spring Boot’s Application Events